Part two of my trawl through Edinburgh in an alphabetic fashion (read about A to C here) brought to you by the letters D, E and F!

 Explore more of Edinburgh's hidden history with my private city walking tours!

-This is the first of my new blog series for 2018, exploring Edinburgh from A to Z!
+This is the first of my new blog series, exploring Edinburgh from A to Z!

 THE LETTER A